farrelleoin93/Milestone-2/README.md

 while also hiding the unclicked cities.
 - On each city section the different choices icons were clicked (bars, cafes etc) and verified that for the relevant loctions appeared on the map.
+- When the mouse was hovered over the choices icons (bars, cafes etc) each icon grow to a larger size.
 - When a different one if the choices icons was clicked the previous markers disappeared and were replaced by new markers at the relevant locations.
 - Each marker was clicked and it was confirmed that an info window appeared displaying the name of the establishment.